ngneat/bind-query-params/README.md

 ### `strategy`

+#### `twoWay`
+The default strategy is `twoWay`, which means that query parameters get synced **once** with the form group, and any subsequent form value changes are synced with the URL.

+#### `modelToUrl`
-When working with async control values, for example, a dropdown list that its options come from the server, we cannot immediately update the control.
+As we work with async control values, such as a dropdown list with its options coming from the server, we cannot immediately update the control.
+When this occurs, we can use the `modelToUrl` strategy, which doesn't update the control value when the page loads.

-In these cases, we can provide the `modelToUrl` strategy, that will not update the control value when the page loads.
-When the data is available we can call the `manager.syncDefs()` or `manager.syncAllDefs()` method that'll update the controls based on the current query params:
+Once the data is available, we can call the `manager.syncDefs()` or `manager.syncAllDefs()` methods to update the controls based on the current query parameters:

 ```ts
 @Component()